digital-land-attic/project/projects/site-of-special-scientific-interest/index.md

 We are collecting and publishing data on planning policies and decisions.
 One dataset that we’re currently working on is sites of special scientific interest.

-We have not yet started exploring this area, but we are aware that Natural England have published an [existing datasetsites of special scientific interest in England]( https://naturalengland-defra.opendata.arcgis.com/datasets/f10cbb4425154bfda349ccf493487a80_0).
+We have not yet started exploring this area, but we are aware that Natural England have published an [existing dataset of sites of special scientific interest in England]( https://naturalengland-defra.opendata.arcgis.com/datasets/f10cbb4425154bfda349ccf493487a80_0).